redberry / mailbox-for-laravel

 Gate-Based Authorization

-By default, access is controlled via Laravel's Gate system using the viewMailbox ability.
+Access is controlled via Laravel's Gate system using the viewMailbox ability.

-Define in AuthServiceProvider:
+Define a custom gate in AuthServiceProvider:

 use Illuminate\Support\Facades\Gate; public function boot() { Gate::define('viewMailbox', function ($user) { return $user->isAdmin(); }); }